reservoirgenomics/resglass/README.md

 ### Introduction

-ResGlass is the Reservoir Genomics for of the [HiGlass viewer](https://github.com/higlass/higlass).
+ResGlass is the Reservoir Genomics fork of the [HiGlass viewer](https://github.com/higlass/higlass).
 Use at your own risk.

 ### Development